Euphoria (Kendrick Lamar song): Composition

 "Euphoria" is a trap song.
 It begins with an interpolation which was revealed to be a reversed audio clip of Lamar reading a line from The Wiz, a 1978 remake of The Wizard of Oz starring Michael Jackson (who Drake has often compared himself to), in which Richard Pryor, who plays the titular Wiz, states "Everything they say about me is true.
 I'm a phony."
 After this, "Euphoria" starts out "softly" with Lamar waiting until the final line of the first verse to directly address Drake.
 The song's intro builds around a sample of Teddy Pendergrass's song "You're My Latest, My Greatest Inspiration".
 Lamar talks about a "paranoid", "pathetic", and "spiraling" master manipulator "fabricating stories on the family front".
-The beat then picks up as the delivery gets "sharper", while the rapper makes references to Drake's name ("Draco Pistol") as well as the previous diss track "Taylor Made".
+The beat then picks up as the delivery gets "sharper", while the rapper makes references to Drake's name ("Draco Pistol"), as well as the previous diss track "Taylor Made Freestyle".

 Lamar later mentions Drake and J. Cole by name, criticizes Drake's parenting, and references "The Story of Adidon", a 2018 diss track by Pusha T aimed against Drake in the context of fatherhood.
 In other instances, he accuses Drake of being a "scam artist" and namedrops artists such as YNW Melly, Gunna, Daft Punk, P. Diddy, Pharrell Williams, Lil Yachty, and Sexyy Red.
 Lamar also accuses Drake of sending a cease and desist letter to prevent the release of "Like That": "Try cease and desist on the 'Like That' record / Ho, what?
 You ain't like that record?"
 Towards the ending, Kendrick mocks Drake's accent, using the word "crodie" to insult him.
 Further references in the song include Drake's Meek Mill diss track "Back to Back" (2015).